Aburiscript

 Future goals

-The short term goals are to fix mis-compiles/incorrect codegen, add more C++ features and supporting compilation of the C++ stdlib.
+As of now, Aburiscript is not a Clang or GCC replacement.
+The short term goals are to fix mis-compiles/incorrect codegen, add more C++ features and support compilation of the C++ standard library.
 Medium/long term goals include self-hosting, a custom backend, and performance/compile time optimizations.